phoenixlabsresearch/spark-docs/periphery-contracts/wethgateway.md

 **`function depositETH(address pool, address onBehalfOf, uint16 referralCode)`**

-Supplies the `msg.value` amount of ETH (or native chain token) into the Aave pool, minting the same amount of corresponding aWETH and transferring them to the `onBehalfOf` address.
+Supplies the `msg.value` amount of ETH (or native chain token) into the Spark Protocol pool, minting the same amount of corresponding aWETH and transferring them to the `onBehalfOf` address.

 {% hint style="info" %}
 Ensure that the `depositETH()` transaction also includes the amount of ETH you are supplying in the `msg.value`.